 How is Sleep Apnea Treated?

 The two main treatments for sleep apnea are CPAP (continuous positive airway pressure) and/or intraoral appliances.
 CPAP provides air at a pressure just high enough to prevent the collapse of your airway.
-The pressurized air is provided through a mask that seals with your mouth or nose.
+The pressurized air is provided through a mask that you seal with your mouth or nose.
 This allows you to breathe without much effort and sleep without waking up.